 Today, the 808 kick is as popular as it has ever been and remains one of the more challenging aspects of mixing a rap record.
 How much is too much?
 How loud is too loud?
 Here are a few tricks of the trade I am willing to share.
 If you want more, you’ll have to pay me to mix your record like everyone else.

 As mentioned above, the 808 kick has different applications.
 There will be times where it should be treated like a drum, and others like a synth bass.
 This will affect how you compress and control the dynamics.
 If the 808 is short and being used as the primary kick drum, compress it like you would an acoustic kick, just don’t flood the channel.
 Over compressing an 808 will bring up ‘crunchy’ frequencies that exist due to its synthetic origins.
-Give it a gentle 3 to 10 db of compression with fast attack times to hold it in place.
+Give it a gentle 3 to 10 db of compression with an attack that is just slow enough to allow the punch at the front of the sample to hit hard, but fast enough to hold the rest of the sample in place.
 If the 808 is a long sustaining tone, treat it like you would if it were a string pluck on an electric bass.
 Often times, 808 kick samples have big front end attack, very little sustain and long but steep decay.
 Compression can extend the sustain of the pulse and keep the decay audible for a longer period.
 To do this, set your compressor with a high threshold and a high compression ratio.
 I find myself compressing these kind of 808 sounds between 8 to 1 and 12 to 1 but again, I keep the threshold very high.
 The trick is to get the compression to hold down the attack but then release in time with the sustain and decay.
 Solo the 808 and then toggle the release time of the compression.
 Your release time is set too fast if it is quicker than the decay of the sample (this sounds like the sustain and decay actually bump up in volume.)
 The trick is to find a release time that matches the decay time.
 The result is a more even sound, allowing it to cut through the mix and do its job without causing picture frames to come off the wall in the next room.
 I also use tape emulation and saturation with 808s to achieve the natural analog warmth they gained by being flooded onto two inch tape in the 80s and 90s.
 You will have to experiment with that on your own.

 As mentioned, 808 kicks aren’t actual kicks and you will find that particular attention needs to be paid to how they are tuned.
 Unlike an acoustic kick, which may sound good so long as it is tuned to any of the seven notes in the particular key of the record, the 808 is a bass pulse and will clash when it plays with non-unison and non-pleasing harmonic notes in the music.
 Because it is very low end, it can be a bit difficult to tune by ear alone.
 Use a tuner plug in (preferably while you are still making the beat) and tune the 808 to the root note of the passage in which it is contained.
 It has also become popular to use the 808 as a bass and tune several samples to different notes and place them with the corresponding chord changes.
 Personally, I’m a funky guy so I would rather just play a bassline, but if you’re part robot and like that electronic feel, knock yourself out.
 Just make sure you tune each sample to its correct note.
 If need be, 808 kicks can usually be fine tuned in the mixing stage with little to no artifacts using a standard pitch correction application.